Galois cohomology of reductive groups over global fields: Example: a computer-assisted computation of and

 Let $A$ be a finite abelian group.
 Let $e(A)$ denote the {\em exponent of}\/ $A$, that is, the least common multiple of the orders of elements of $A$.
 Since $A$ is abelian, there exists an element $a_e$ of $A$ of order $e(A)$.
 Moreover, $e(A)\cdot a=0$ for all $a \in A$.

-\begin{lem}[probably known] Let $A$ be a nontrivial finite subgroup of an abelian group $B$.
+\begin{lemma}[probably known] Let $A$ be a nontrivial finite subgroup of an abelian group $B$.
 Let $a_e\in A$ be an element of order $e(A)$.
 Let $p$ be a prime factor of $e(A)$.
 Assume that there exists an element $b\in B$ such that $pb=a_e$.
-Then $A$ is not a direct summand of $B$. \end{lem}
+Then $A$ is not a direct summand of $B$. \end{lemma}